QuentinRa/blog.quentinra.dev/ensiie/igl/td8/xtend.md

 ## Mid-way explanation

 Until now, you were coding functions without understanding why you did that.
-These functions are utilities functions that we need for our 4 main functions that we called in `transit` a while back.
+These functions are utility functions that we need for the 4 main functions that we called in `transit` a while back.

 For each function, you are expecting something like that.
 Of course, `sourceState` will change, the values in the case will change, the content of the comments will change, and finally, you were not supposed to know `System.out.println(???)`.
-The user defined in his diagram some code that will be executed when exiting.
+The user, defined in his/her diagram some code that will be executed when exiting.
 This is `System.out.println(???)`.
 Some states may not have such code, so you will have to check that they do (we don't want empty cases).

 ```java
 // Exit behaviors